xueyuanj/human_PBS/README.md

 --> bam.file.names.txt

-##Use featureCounts to get the count of reads of each gene
+##Use featureCounts to get the number of reads of each gene

+##Run get.counts.sh on cluster

+##get.counts.sh is a wrapper script which implements get.counts.bash

+$bash get.counts.sh

 ##
 ##